makesites/rss-merger/readme.md

 Changelog
 =========
+15-09-2014	(v2.2.0-beta) Removing the ability for rssFileCache to redirect to a cached file, which seems to have been a bad idea from Makis Tracend

 15-09-2014	(v2.1.3-beta) Some tests and fixes.
 Should work well.
 Please submit an issue if any.

 12-09-2014	(v2.0.1-Pre-alpha) Adding rssCacheInt interface and rssFileCache class, re-enabled the cache use in rssMerger in a new way, some renaming, and documentation, adding a feature to enable or disable the output formatting